 We believe that neither our Hong Kong-based e-commerce direct selling platform nor our e-commerce retail platform in China require a direct selling license in China, which we currently do not hold.
-We previously submitted a preliminary application for a direct selling license in China in August 2015, but in 2019 a Chinese governmental authority recommended that we withdraw our application.
-We understand that the governmental authorities recommended that other companies with pending direct selling license applications also withdraw their applications.
-We applied to withdraw our application in November 2019, and the governmental authorities approved the withdrawal of our application shortly thereafter.
-In connection with the withdrawal of our application, we received a refund in March 2020 of a consumer protection fund deposit of CNY 20 million (\$2.9 million) that we made upon submission of our application.
+We previously submitted a preliminary application for a direct selling license in China, but in 2019 a Chinese governmental authority recommended that we withdraw our application.
 We expect to reapply for a direct selling license in China when we believe that circumstances are again ripe for doing so.